bobby5develops/angularjs-tabs-and-lazy-data-loading/README.md

 # Bootstrap's Tabs and Lazy Data Loading in AngularJS

-This repository is the demo code for the article Bootstrap's Tabs and Lazy Data Loading in AngularJS on the Xebia blog.
+This repository is the demo code for the article Bootstrap's Tabs and Lazy Data Loading in AngularJS.

 ## Blog Article